FiMDP/FiMDP/docs/source/examples.rst

 In this section, we provide a short description of the tasks performed in each of the example notebook.
 We also note that the notebooks themselves have detailed description of the objective and the modules utilized.

+This notebook contains the tests to reproduce the results presented in our paper titled *Qualitative Controller Synthesis for Consumption Markov Decision Processes*.
+It also helps understand the package structure for ease of reusability.

+artifact_evaluation
+********************
+The *artifact_evaluation* notebook contains the tests to reproduce the results presented in our paper titled *Qualitative Controller Synthesis for Consumption Markov Decision Processes*.
+It also helps understand the package structure for ease of reusability.
+This notebook is meant to aid in the evaluation of this artifact.

+`Click here <https://github.com/xblahoud/FiMDP/blob/master/examples/nyc_benchmark.ipynb>`_ to preview the *artifact_evaluation* notebook.

 nyc_benchmark
 *************
 The *nyc_benchmark* notebook hosts experiments related to calculating the computation time for different algorithms and objectives in our tool.